Real Estate Investing

 That means when you have the time, some investment cash, and the desire.

 Carleton Sheets and some other real estate investing gurus teach creative financing techniques.
-I've not tried them, but I know people that have used them successfully.
+I've not tried thosa, but I know people that use them successfully.
 It could be a way to get started when you have little money.

 With rental property, cash flow is the name of the game.
 Whether you use a significant down payment or creative financing to keep your payments and maintenance costs below the rental income you receive, it matters little once you've bought a rental.